polskikiel/service-catalog/docs/proposals/crd-implementation.md

 <img src="/docs/images/current.png" width="75%" height="75%">

-The Service Catalog resources are grouped under `svcat` name.
-With that feature you can list them with the `kubectl get svcat` command.
+The Service Catalog resources are grouped under the `svcat` name.
+With that feature, you can list them with the `kubectl get svcat` command.

 ### Chart changes